JGLTechnologies/KeyboardSoundPlayer/README.md

 ## Functions

-Functions can be bound to a certain key using the keys.json file.
+Functions can be bound to a certain key.

 Functions: